 Voting Participants: Mark King, Mark Hapner, Martin Smith, Ken Dagg.

 b.
-Feedback on UK DCMS draft certification documents - Initial comments HERE (Deadline: May 7th)
+Heads up on UK DCMS certification documents

 3. Any Other Business

 Martin suggested an edit and the minutes were amended accordingly.
 2021-04-15 Minutes were approved by motion.
 Moved: Mark K. Seconded: Mark Hapner.
 Unanimous Approval.

 Response to UK DCMS questions